datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 already know the tools we need to use to automate this workflow and run it on as many files as we want using a single line of code.
 Those tools are: wildcards, for loops, and bash scripts.
 We'll use all three in the next lesson.

+## Other Notes

+#### Installing Software

+It's worth noting here that all of the software we are using for this workshop has been pre-installed on our remote computer.
+This saves us a lot of time - installing software can be a time-consuming and frustrating task - however, this does mean that you won't be able to walk out the door and start doing these analyses on your own computer.
+You'll need to install the software first.
+Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup/) for more information on installing these software packages.

+#### BWA Alignment options
+BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
+The first algorithm is designed for Illumina sequence reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
+BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+{: .callout}

+> ## Multiple line commands
+>
+> Some of the commands we ran in this lesson are burly!
+When typing a long
+> command into your terminal, you can use the `\` character
+> to separate code chunks onto separate lines.
+This can make your code more readable.
+>
+{: .callout}